barretron/fez.github.io/docs.md

 the stage is finished.
 This function can be ignored, and a promise can be returned from the stage function instead.
 Note that rule.imp() will fail if any other `rule` functions have already been called, and no `rule` functions can be called after `rule.imp`.
-Imperative mode is mutually exclusive within a stage with build graph mode.
+Imperative mode is mutually exclusive with build graph mode within a stage.

 <a name="ops"></a>
 Operations